saulgray/developer-documentation/source/includes/demand/_qualifications.md

 }
 ```

-Updates existing qualifications for a Fulcrum qualification.
+Updates existing qualifications for a Fulcrum survey.

 #### Arguments